symfony-cmf/symfony-cmf-docs/quick_tour/the_model.rst

 Each node has properties, which contain the data.
 The content, title and label you set for your page are saved in such properties for the ``quick_tour`` node.
+You can view these properties by adding the ``--props`` switch to the dump command.

 .. note::

     Previously, the PHPCR tree was compared with a FileSystem.
 While this gives you a good imagine of what happends, it's not the truth.
-You can better compare it to an XML file, where each node is an element and his properties are attributes.
+You can better compare it to an XML file, where each node is an element and its properties are attributes.

 Doctrine PHPCR-ODM